zepplock/zepplock.github.com/src/content/2020-03-25-digital-audio-myths-part1.md

 The moral of this analogy is that packing and unpacking cotton balls into 2 different boxes does not change the weight of cotton balls.
 This process does not remove any, nor adds anything extra.
 What FLAC does really well is packing and unpacking fluffy cotton since it has a lot of air in-between cotton fibers.
 In fact, FLAC can do it as many times as you want, so you can do `WAV->FLAC->WAV` encoding/decoding without altering audio data.
 This type of codec is called **Lossless**.

+### What is lossy?
+Analogy #2

+To highlight advantages of a lossless (without loss) compression, let's look into a lossy (with data losses) compression analogy:

+> Same CD data, see Analogy #1 above ...
+> Now let's put it into a tiny matchbox.
+Cotton balls do not fit!
+> So lossless codec will pull some cotton out and throw it away.
+> In fact it will throw away enough to make it fit (into 128kbps container)

+The moral of second analogy is that packing and unpacking cotton balls into a tiny matchbox will result in a loss of data (cotton).
+Once thrown away it can not be fully recovered.
+This type of codec is called **Lossy**.

 ### Digital Audio Myths

 #### Myth #1: coax vs optical cables